 - That each stage can be measured in terms of how long it lasts.

-Not only are these things untrue, but they only complicate what is essentially a very simple matter.
+Not only are these beliefs untrue, but they only complicate what is essentially a very simple matter.
 Here’s the truth behind each of these false assumptions.

-1. The stages of a rebound relationship are no different than the stages of a non-rebound
+1. The stages of a rebound relationship are not much different than those of a non-rebound

-At a glance, one could easily say the stages of a rebound relationship and those of a non-rebound are not alike.
+At a glance, one could easily argue the stages of a rebound and those of a non-rebound aren’t alike.
 But when you observe the chemicals our brains releases in each stage and the behaviors we display because of those releases, you’d quickly see the similarities.
+(2) (3)

 2. The Stages Of A Rebound Relationship Aren’t Linear

-Like the stages of a breakup, the stages of a rebound relationship don’t unfold linearly.
-You don’t suddenly go from The Honeymoon Stage to The Conflicts And Reality Stage.
-You shift between the two for weeks or even months until you eventually settle down in the subsequent one.
+Like with breakup stages, those of a rebound don’t unfold linearly.
+You don’t suddenly go from, say, The Honeymoon Stage to The Conflicts And Reality Stage.
+You shift between the two for weeks or even months until you eventually settle down in one.

-Likewise, you can also revert to any previous stage at random.
-For example, in only a matter of weeks, you can go from The Epiphany Stage to the Comparison Stage and then back to Epiphany.
+You can also randomly revert to any previous stage.
+For example, in only a matter of days or weeks, you can go from The Epiphany to the Comparison Stage and then back to Epiphany.

 3. The Stages Of A Rebound Relationship Don’t Have A Time Period